 Contents insurance covers the personal possessions you have in

-your home if they are damaged or lost.
-It can include things like
+your home if they are damaged, lost or stolen.
+It can include

 Homeowners usually combine their contents insurance policy with

 home insurance into a